 Keeping accurate and timely content establishes credibility for IEEE as a trustworthy source of information.

 Content for the digital platform versus for print

 Do not simply move print content onto your digital pages.
-Instead, write content that can be quickly and efficiently read by a user in the most concise manner possible.
+Instead, write concise content that the user can read quickly and efficiently.

 Print versus online